w3f/polkadot-wiki/docs/learn/learn-parachains.md

 It can switch between these states with relatively minimal effort since the difference is more of an economic distinction than a technological one.

-On-demand parachains have the exact same benefits for connecting to
-{{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} that a full parachain has.
-Namely, it is able to send messages to other para-objects through [XCMP](learn-xcm.md###XCMP) and it is secured under the full economic security of {{ polkadot: Polkadot :polkadot }}
+On-demand parachains have the exact same benefits for connecting to the relay chain that a full parachain has.
+Namely, it is able to send messages to other para-objects through [XCMP](learn-xcm.md###XCMP) and it is secured under the full economic security of the relay chain validator set.
-{{ kusama: Kusama :kusama }}'s validator set.

 ## Parachains' Use Cases